peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>divisor</i>: The divisor.

- * <i>ctx</i>: A precision context object to control the precision, rounding, and exponent range of the integer part of the result.
-Flags will be set on the given context only if the context's HasFlags is true and the integer part of the result doesn't fit the precision and exponent range without rounding.
+ * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the integer part of the result.
+Flags will be set on the given context only if the context's  `HasFlags`  is true and the integer part of the result doesn't fit the precision and exponent range without rounding.
 Can be null, in which the precision is unlimited and no additional rounding, other than the rounding down to an integer after division, is needed.

 <b>Returns:</b>